Support at Home FAQ - Everything you need to know

 How does the Support at Home priority system work?

-When you're assessed, you're assigned a priority level (urgent, high, medium, or standard) that determines how quickly funding is allocated.
+When you're assessed, you're assigned a priority level that determines how quickly funding is allocated.
+Your priority level can be urgent, high, medium, or standard.
 You can ask My Aged Care to explain your priority to get an indicative wait time.

 Can I be reassessed if my needs change?